-During the year ended December 31, 2013, the Company granted performance shares to its executives in the form of restricted stock.
+During the year ended December 31, 2014, the Company granted performance shares to its executives in the form of restricted stock.
 The shares granted contain (1) a performance condition based on target net income per share, and (2) a market condition based on Total Shareholder Return ("TSR").
 The TSR market condition measures the Company's performance against a peer group.
 Shares will be delivered at the end of the three year vesting and TSR performance period based on the Company's actual performance compared to the peer group.
 Actual shares earned will range from fifty percent (50%) to one hundred fifty percent (150%) of the target award after any adjustment made for the performance condition.
-The fair value of this award was determined using a Monte Carlo simulation with the following assumptions: an historical volatility of 32.23%, 0% dividend yield and a risk-free interest rate of 0.36%.
-The historical volatility was based on the most recent 2.61-year period for the Company and the components of the peer group.
-The stock price projection for the Company and the components of the performance period.
-The risk-free interest rate is equal to the yield, as of the measurement date, of the zero-coupon U.S. Treasury bill that is commensurate with the remaining performance measurement period.
+The fair value of this award was determined using a Monte Carlo simulation with the following assumptions: an historical volatility of 31.55%, 0% dividend yield and a risk-free interest rate of 0.79%.
+The historical volatility was based on the most recent 2.75-year period for the Company and the components of the peer group.
+The stock price projection for the Company and the components of the peer group.